MetallData/metalldata/tests/metall_graph/README_show_stats.md

 This program opens an existing metall_graph and displays comprehensive statistics including:
 - Number of node records and node series
-- Number of edge records (directed and undirected) and edge series
+- Number of edge records and edge series
 - Complete list of all node series names
 - Complete list of all edge series names